What is Pancreatic Cancer?

 Types of Pancreatic Cancer

-The most common type of pancreatic cancer arises from the exocrine cells and is called a pancreatic ductal adenocarcinoma (PDAC).
+The most common type of pancreatic cancer, and the one we focus our research efforts on, arises from the exocrine cells and is called a pancreatic ductal adenocarcinoma (PDAC).
 These tumors are designated “ductal” because they microscopically form structures that resemble the pancreatic ducts.
 About two-thirds of all pancreatic cancers arise in the head of the pancreas.
 The remainder arise in the body and tail.
 These tumors are malignant, meaning they can invade nearby tissues and organs.
-Cancerous cells can also spread through the blood and lymphatic systems to other parts of the body.
-When this occurs, they are called metastatic cancer.
+Cancerous cells can also spread, or metastasize, through the blood and lymphatic systems to other parts of the body.

 Precursors to Pancreatic Cancer